What do neurosurgeons need for successful trepanation?

 What happens after the actual trepanation or burr hole surgery?

+Drilling holes in heads made easy.
 Our evoDrill perforator has many years of experience, combined with product-specific know-how.
 The drill is made for your requirements in skull trepanation and is 100 percent manufactured in Germany.
-At evonos, we believe that a perforator should be designed for brain drilling in such a way that it allows precise cuts to be simple, safe and without much pressure.
+At evonos, we believe that a perforator should be designed for brain drilling in such a way that it allows precise cuts to be simple, safe, and without much pressure.
 Because what always counts in the end is the result and the associated quality of life of the patient.

 What are the early origins of trepanation?

-Trepanation and interventions on the heads of living people are by no means a technique of modern medicine, but rather a look back reveals a millennia-old history of skull openings – even self trepanation – among numerous peoples in South America, Africa and Europe.
+Trepanation and interventions on the heads of living people are by no means a technique of modern medicine, but rather a look back reveals a millennia-old history of skull openings – even self-trepanation – among numerous peoples in South America, Africa, and Europe.
 Skull trepanation was already known 5,000 years ago and the evidence is detectable in many regions.
-By the way, research also includes the thesis that drilling a hole in the skull is the earliest surgical method that humans have used.
+By the way, research also includes the thesis that drilling a hole in the skull is the earliest surgical method and treatment that humans have used.

 Exciting findings from research